 If you're wondering how to start a part-time business, here’s your pathway to hit the ground running.
 It could mark a huge change in your career.

-Whether it’s a shoestring idea or you’re committing to a big life change, having a business plan keeps you focused.
+Whether it's a business idea you're pursuing on the side or you're committing to a big life change, having a business plan keeps you focused.
 It doesn’t need to be complicated at this stage, and you can edit it as often as you need to.
 Incorporate these headings and you’ll be off to a flying start: